zerohnh/Surfing/README.md

 #

 <details>
 <summary>3.
 Routing Rules</summary>

-GitHub Actions automatically builds updates at 6 AM Beijing time every day to ensure the latest rules.
+GitHub Actions automatically builds at 6 AM Beijing Time every day to ensure the CN rules are up to date.
 [Wiki](https://github.com/MetaCubeX/meta-rules-dat)

-> Routing rules use online links and update automatically every 24 hours.
+> The routing rules are all linked online and automatically updated every 24 hours.

 </details>

 #

 <details>
 <summary>4.
-Future Updates</summary>
+Subsequent Updates</summary>

-- If you use all the default configurations, updates will be seamless.
+- If you are using the default configuration, updates will be seamless.
-- The module supports online updates within the client.
-After updating, no reboot is required; however, the module switch's enable/disable control ~~may temporarily not work and still require a reboot~~ or can be updated via Toolbox.
+- The module supports online updates in the client, and no restart is required after the update.
+The module switch control (enable/disable) ~~may temporarily fail and still require a restart~~, or you can use Toolbox for updates (not recommended, as script updates may not be timely).
 - During updates, the configuration file will be backed up to:
    - `config.yaml.bak`
-- During updates, the old user configuration files will be backed up to:
+- User configuration will be backed up during the update to:
    - `box.config.bak`
-- During updates, your subscription URLs will be automatically extracted and backed up to:
+- Your subscription URL will be automatically extracted and backed up to:
    - `subscribe_urls_backup.txt`
-   - The backup will be automatically extracted and restored into the new configuration, applicable when using the default configuration file.
+   - The backup will be automatically extracted and restored to the new configuration, suitable for those using the default configuration file.

-- The module update does NOT include:
+- Module updates do not include:
    - Geo database files
-   - Binary files
+   - Bin files
    - Web resources

-> Note: Updates mainly follow upstream changes and distribute some configurations.
+> Ps: The update mainly follows upstream updates and delivers some configurations.

 </details>